chastik/WissKI/01_Session/05U_Core-Entities.md

 -->

-# Develop and implement your data model
+# SODa WissKI-ISWC25 Bits

+DEVELOP AND IMPLEMENT YOUR DATA MODEL

 From collection to diagram - understanding and explaining

-Unit 5 Identify core entities from a collection - Joint exploration.
+Unit 5: Identify core entities from a collection - Joint exploration

-Duration: approx. 20 Min.
+Duration: ~ 20 Min.

 ### Learning Goal